Scorpions [pictures of scorpions] are

 related to spiders and mites but belong to their own

 crab-like pincer appendages on the front end and the

 scorpion's tail is usually elongated and terminated

 by a venomous stinger.

 Scorpions use their stinger to subdue prey

 and for self defense.
 Some scorpions can deliver a

 deadly venom when they sting, while in others the

 venom and sting are no worse than that of a wasp.

-Highly venomous species occur in
+Highly venomous species occur in northern Africa,

 Scorpions hunt at night.
 During hot days

 water.
 They are most often encountered outdoors

 should protect their hands with work gloves

 especially around wood or debris piles.